 SEER (seasonal energy efficiency ratio) is a measure of energy efficiency.
 Anything above 14 is considered good.
 The higher the SEER rating, the higher the condenser price.

 Packaged HVAC systems house all parts in a single unit.
-These cost more to fix than split AC systems with an outdoor unit.
+They are more expensive to fix than the cost of split AC systems with an outdoor unit.

 HVAC companies charge more in summer when they’re busiest.
 You’ll also pay a rush fee of at least $100–$200 if you need emergency AC repair.